xiix0/scam/README.md

-Excellent time to become a missing person.
+You will be the last person to buy a Chrysler.